Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 WholeWeeks = DateDiff("w", BeginDate, EndDate)

-2. Find the date after the whole weekdays:
+2. Find the date after all the weekdays:

 DateCnt = DateAdd("ww", WholeWeeks, BeginDate)